 “Talk not to me of blasphemy, man; I'd strike the sun if it insulted me.
 For could the sun do that, then could I do the other; since there is ever a sort of fair play herein, jealousy presiding over all creations.
 But not my master, man, is even that fair play.
 Who's over me?
 Truth hath no confines.” —Moby Dick

 “I would strike the sun if it insulted me!”
 I remember reading these words with adolescent awe and thinking, “F’ yeah.”
 I loved Ahab’s outrageous hubris.
-It was similar for me with Neitzsche and with every nihilist protagonist in Russian literature who would occasionally break their studied silence to play Vodka-fueled Russian Roulette to the great distress of some adoring tragic heroine.
-Clearly my judgement had a way to go.
+It was similar for me with Nietzsche and with every nihilist protagonist in Russian literature who would occasionally break their studied silence to play Vodka-fueled Russian Roulette to the great distress of some adoring tragic heroine.
+My judgment had a way to go.
 Hubris is after all tragic flaw numero uno.

 Thinking back on the experience, it’s not only the lesson of diversification that I learned.
 In Moby Dick, Starbuck, the Pequod's charismatic first mate, tries to save the ship, questioning Ahab's monomaniacal obsession with the whale.
 I feel like my inner Starbuck was trying to warn me all along, but I was unwilling to listen.
 If you find yourself chasing whales, make sure to engage in a broad, open and honest conversation with your team and examine your own instincts.
 Don’t quelch dissent by simply labeling it as pessimism.
 And, if you still decide to harpoon a Leviathan, make sure you’re capable of enduring the downside, not just the up.

-- Allow for healthy dissent in your company, and in your own mind.
+- Allow for healthy dissent in your company.
 Listen to those niggling discomforts in the back of your mind and bring them to the forefront to be analyzed.

 Act III: The Ponze Ain’t Cool